cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Group instantiations

 We use ciphersuites based on elliptic curves to instantiate the protocol from {{protocol}}.
-We discuss exactly how the definition of these curves corresponds to the prime-order group API in {{pog}}.
+We discuss how the definition of these curves corresponds to the prime-order group API in {{pog}}.

 ### NIST curves

-For the NIST curves: P256, P384, and P521; the instantiation of a prime-order group is relatively straightforward.
+For P256, P384, and P521, the instantiation of a
+prime-order group is relatively straightforward.
 In particular, the cofactor of the curve is 1, which means that no special attention to small-subgroup attacks has to be taken into account.

-Roughly speaking, any valid point on the curve corresponds directly to a group element.
+Roughly speaking, any valid point on the curve is a group element.
 Adding curve points corresponds to point addition, and scalar multiplication algorithms for curve points corresponds to scalar multiplication in the group.
 The `HashToGroup`, `Serialize` and